 Now we can do some measures on the RS-485 line.
-It’s a differential line which uses two wires.
-Both wires are transferring the same signal but one signal is positive and second is negative.
-Both signals is corresponding to each other, common-ground wire is not required (typically).
+It’s a differential line that uses two wires.
+Both wires transfer the same signal, but one signal is positive, and the second is negative.
+Both signals are corresponding to each other.

-On the receiver side device measures voltage difference between two wires.
-High enough (±200mV) difference interpreted as single bit of the data.
-This allows to exclude interference on the line because both wires is affected by interference in the same way and this interference is not-differential signal so it just subtracting from itself, giving almost zero level.
+The receiver’s side device measures the voltage difference between the two wires.
+High enough (±200mV) difference interpreted as a single bit of the data.
+This allows excluding interference on the line because both wires are affected by interference in the same way.
+This interference is a not-differential signal, so it just subtracts from itself, giving almost zero value.

-Additional shielding allows to use very long and stable line (but low speed) up to 1.2 kilometers which is great for industrial applications.
+Additional shielding allows using a very long and stable line (but low speed) up to 1.2 kilometers, which is great for industrial applications.

-Please note, that it’s highly recommended to use common-ground wire in case long line, especially between different buildings.
+Please note that it’s highly recommended to use common-ground wire in a long line, especially between different buildings.
 This can help to equalize ground voltages between devices and avoid problems that can ruin your day.

-End points of the RS-485 line should be terminated with resistor which is equal to the resistance of the cable.
-For typical CAT5 twisted pair this is 120 Ω.
+Endpoints of the RS-485 line should be terminated with a resistor, which is equal to the cable’s resistance.
+For a typical CAT5 twisted-pair, this is 120 Ω.

-Also you can see in my (and other) adapter additonal resistors that pulls up positive and pulls down negative wires of the RS-485 line.
+You can also see in my (and other) adapter additional resistors that pull up positive and pull down negative wires of the RS-485 line.

-This resistors forms voltage divider which can helps to set initial bias voltage on the receiver inputs.
-This can help to stabilize the line so receiver can easely detect voltage changes during data transmission.
+These resistors form a voltage divider, which can set initial bias voltage on the receiver inputs.
+This can help to stabilize the line so the receiver can easily detect voltage changes during data transmission.

-Differential nature of the RS-485 means that we can’t directly connect our oscilloscope probes to the line.
-Actually we can, but all measures will be not precise and sometimes incorrect.
+The differential nature of the RS-485 means that we can’t directly connect our oscilloscope probes to the line.
+Actually, we can, but all measures will be not precise and sometimes incorrect.

 To capture differential line signals should be used differential probes, like this one:

-As bonus differential probe can be used to perform measures on the circuits connected to the generic AC voltage (like switching power supply) without destroying the oscilloscope and probe wires.
+The differential probe can also be used to perform measures on the circuits connected to the generic AC voltage (like switching power supply) without destroying the oscilloscope and probe wires.

-I don’t have such probe so let’s do it in incorrect way 🙂
+I don’t have such a probe, so let’s do it incorrectly 🙂

-Connect first channel of the oscilloscope to the line A+ (pin next to the common wire) and second channel to the line B-.
+Connect the first channel of the oscilloscope to the line A+ (pin next to the common wire) and the second channel to the line B-.

-In this situation ground terminals of the probes can be left unconnected but this increases noise level.
-To reduce noise level connect this clips to the common ground wire.
-Please note that this ground connection will not help to correctly measure actual signal because it’s differential line and it’s not referenced to the common wire.
+In this situation, the probes’ ground terminals can be left unconnected, but this increases the noise level.
+To reduce the noise level, connect these clips to the common ground wire.
+Please note that this ground connection will not help correctly measure the actual signal because it’s a differential line and not referenced to the common wire.

-Let’s repeat sending ‘h’ symbol using echo.
+Let’s repeat sending the ‘h’ symbol using echo.
 We should capture something like this:

-As expected there are two signals, one of the signals is inverted.
-But overall picture is looks familiar to the previous measures on the FT232 TX pin.
+As expected, there are two signals.
+One of the signals is inverted.
+But the overall picture looks familiar to the previous measures on the FT232 TX pin.
 Here even can be measured baud rate.
-Of course both signals is quite noisy.
+Of course, both signals are quite noisy.

-Most of the oscilloscopes contains simple Math functions.
-Using this functionality second channel can be subtracted from the first channel.
+Most of the oscilloscopes contain simple Math functions.
+Using this functionality, the second channel can be subtracted from the first channel.

-Subtraction result must be inverted.
-After this result should looks more correct.
-Noise level was decreased.
+The subtraction result must be inverted.
+After this result should look more correct.
+The noise level was decreased.

 Data can be easily decoded.

-Actually I’m not sure about this ‘bit’ between idle state and transmission of the start bit.
-Looks like transmitter switching from the high-z state to the tx mode.
-Area was marked on the picture.
-If I’m wrong please write in the comments.
+Actually, I’m not sure about this ‘bit’ between idle state and transmission of the start bit.
+It looks like the transmitter is switching from the high-z state to the tx mode.
+The area was marked on the picture.
+If I’m wrong, please correct me down in the comments.

 Now it’s time to have some fun.
 How about ‘movie’ through the RS-485 line?

-Of course not real movie but very cool ASCII-Art version of the Star Wars.
+Of course not a real movie but a very cool ASCII-Art version of Star Wars.

 Let’s test the ‘movie’.
 Connect to the special server using telnet:

-Due to nature of this ‘movie’ we can transfer this stream using any kind of serial line, in our case it’s RS-485.
+Due to the nature of this ‘movie’, we can transfer this stream using any serial line.
+In our case, it’s RS-485.

-Connect two adapters to each other and connect USB to the same (or even different) computers.
-One terminal will be server and other is client.
+Connect two adapters and connect USB to the same (or even different) computers.
+One terminal will be the server, and the other is the client.

-For the client we need some kind of the terminal program which can work with a serial line.
-Most popular utility for the console mode is minicom.
+For the client, we need some terminal program that can work with a serial line.
+The most popular utility for the console mode is minicom.
 Install minicom if you don’t have it.

-Now on the server side run telnet again but this time redirect all output to the connected adapter:
+Now on the server-side, rerun telnet but this time redirect all output to the connected adapter:

 telnet towel.blinkenlights.nl > /dev/ttyUSBX